 1. Ready-to-eat - It is desirable that all necessary equipment to heat, serve and consume the ready-to-eat group ration be included in the ration.
 However, in those instances where it is restricted or simply not practical or feasible to include all required equipment in the ration, the issuing country shall establish a NATO Stock Number (NSN) for a set containing the ration and all the necessary equipment to heat, serve and consume the ration.
 These unique set NSNs should be used when rations are ordered and issued in multinational settings.
+The use of sustainable products is recommended.

-2. Cook-prepared - These group ration types require trained personnel and appropriate kitchen equipment that enable pan frying and/or ability to boil water.
+2. Cook-prepared - These group ration types require trained personnel and appropriate kitchen equipment that enables pan frying and/or ability to boil water.
 Baking capability is desired in some instances.
 It is desirable that all necessary equipment to serve and consume the ration be included in the ration.
 In those instances where it is restricted or simply not practical or feasible to include all required equipment in the ration, the issuing country shall establish a NATO Stock Number (NSN) for a set containing the ration and all the necessary equipment to serve and consume the ration.
 These unique set NSNs should be used when rations are ordered and issued in multinational settings.
+The use of sustainable and functional products is recommended.